oneapi-src/oneDPL/rfcs/proposed/host_backend_histogram/README.md

 #### TBB
 For TBB, we can do something similar, but we can use `enumerable_thread_specific` and its member function, `local()` to provide a lazy allocation of thread local management, which does not require querying the number of threads or getting the index.
-This allows us to operate in a compose-able manner while keeping the same conceptual implementation.
+This allows us to operate in a composable manner while keeping the same conceptual implementation.
-1) Embarassingly parallel accumulation to thread local storage
+1) Embarrassingly parallel accumulation to thread local storage
-2) Embarassingly parallel aggregate to output data
+2) Embarrassingly parallel aggregate to output data

 I believe the challenge here may be to properly provide the heuristics to choose between this implementation and the other implementation.
 However, we should be able to have some reasonable division.